The Twelve Kingdoms: Setting

-The Twelve Kingdoms tells several stories from the world of the Twelve Kingdoms, located on a group of several islands in another dimension accessible from our world through portals created from naturally-occurring magic (though the other way around is normally impossible).
-The portals occur in the ocean waters of Japan and China, and every so often will end up dragging someone from our world from those waters to the kingdoms' islands, and/or on rare occasion, pulling an unborn child from the kingdoms into our world, causing them to be born there.
+The Twelve Kingdoms tells several stories from the world of the Twelve Kingdoms.
+It is located on a group of several islands in another dimension accessible from our world through portals created from naturally occurring magic (though the other way around is normally impossible).
+The portals occur in the ocean waters of Japan and China, and ever so often will end up dragging someone from our world from those waters to the kingdoms' islands, and/or on rare occasion, pulling an unborn child from the kingdoms into our world, causing them to be born there.
 On the islands, magic works and societies similar to those of classical Japan and China exist.
 While the inhabitants of the kingdoms are aware of the existence of our world as the lands of Hourai (Japan) and Kunlun (China), the reverse is not true for any inhabitants of our world.
 The inhabitants of the kingdoms speak a different language than the languages of our world, both of which can be learned by either side.
-Only by through extraordinary circumstances can the two worlds affect each other to a respective certain extent.
+Only through extraordinary circumstances can the two worlds affect each other to a certain extent.

 In this world, there are a total of thirteen lands.
 At the center of the world lies the Koukai (the Yellow Sea) and Five Mountains where the Gods communicate their will to the Twelve Kingdoms of the world.
-Each of the Twelve Kingdoms possess their own ruler and its own Kirin, a divine creature which embodies the will of heaven and is entrusted to choose a kingdom's ruler by Tentei: Emperor of Heaven, and serve as the ruler's aide.
+Each of the Twelve Kingdoms possesses their own ruler and its own Kirin, a divine creature which embodies the will of heaven and is entrusted to choose a kingdom's ruler by Tentei: Emperor of Heaven.
+The Kirin serves as the ruler's aide.
 The ruler will have immortal life as long as they keep the kingdom healthy and their heads are not severed from their body.
 If the ruler's Kirin dies or is killed, the ruler will die within a year.

 The Koukai, known as the Yellow Sea, is surrounded by four inland seas: the Black Sea in the north, the Blue Sea to the east, the Red Sea in the south, and the White Sea to the west.
 Eight of the Twelve Kingdoms (Kei, En, Ryu, Kyou, Han, Sai, Sou, and Kou) border at least one of these four seas, extending from the center like the petals of a flower.
 The remaining four kingdoms (Tai, Hou, Ren, and Shun) are not part of the central mainland and are isolated by the Kyokai (虚海) (Void Sea) which surrounds the lands of the Twelve Kingdoms.